kpriyanshu2003/kanban-board/docs/requirement.md

    - POST /register : To create account
    - POST /sign in : To login
-   - GET /verify : In protected route to ensure safety ( header : user token )
-   - DELETE /remove : Delete the user, along with their tasks ( header : user token )

 2. Tasks ( header : user token )